observeinc/entity-explorer/Readme.md

 Uses | What this object uses as data inputs and data links Created | Who and when created this object
-Updated | Who and when updates this object last
+Updated | Who and when updates this object last Transform 1h | `credits_monitor` in last 1 hour Transform 1d | `credits_monitor` in last 1 day
+Transform 1w | `credits_monitor` in last 1 week
+Accel Conf. | Configured staleness target of the dataset Accel Eff. | The target staleness of this dataset when taking downstream datasets Accel Actl. | Staleness of the dataset (averaged over some moving window) Accel Range | Actual accelerated range of the dataset

 ![Monitor List](/docs/screenshots/list/monitor/SelectMonitor.png?raw=true)